-It begins with setting guidelines, then moves into an information and evidence gathering phase, before the reports are produced to help the government decide what to do in the future.
+It begins with setting our Terms of Reference, then moves into an information and evidence gathering phase, before the reports are produced to help the government decide what to do in the future.

 At the beginning of the Inquiry guidelines are set about our focus and timeframe.